ReCamMaster: Camera-Controlled Generative Rendering from A Single Video: Applications of ReCamMaster

 \section{Applications of ReCamMaster}

 We find that ReCamMaster also has promising performances in several traditional tasks, as shown in Fig. \ref{fig_application}.

 \textbf{Video Stabilization.} It is usually not easy to obtain stable videos when recording video while moving.
 Video stabilization techniques \cite{wang2023video} aim to smooth out camera movements to produce easy-to-watch videos, which can be achieved by adjusting the camera trajectories via ReCamMaster.
-We evaluate our methodd using unsteady videos from the DeepStab \cite{deepstab} dataset.
-It can be observed that the model stabilizes the video while preserving the scenes and actions from the original video.
-Best view the video results on the project page.
+We evaluate our method using unsteady videos from the DeepStab \cite{deepstab} dataset.
+It can be observed that the model stabilizes the video while preserving the content from the original video.
+Best viewed on the \href{https://jianhongbai.github.io/ReCamMaster/}{project page}.

-\textbf{Video Super-Resolution.} Thanks to the generation capability of the diffusion model, we can input zoom-in camera trajectories into ReCamMaster to achieve video local super-resolution, as more details are observed in Fig. \ref{fig_application}.
+\textbf{Video Super-Resolution.\footnote{It's not entirely equivalent to the super-resolution task, as ReCamMaster only enhances the resolution of patches in the central region.}} Thanks to the generation capability of the diffusion model, we can input `zoom-in' camera trajectories into ReCamMaster to achieve video local super-resolution, as more details are observed in Fig. \ref{fig_application}.

 \textbf{Video Outpainting.} Similarly, we can input zoom-out trajectories to achieve video outpainting.
 As shown in the last row of Fig. \ref{fig_application} that areas not visible in the original video, such as feet and the ground, have been generated.